What is web scraping

-- HTML fingerprint – The filtering process starts with granular inspection of HTML headers.
-These can provide clues as to whether a visitor is human or bot, and malicious or safe.
+- HTML fingerprint – The filtering process starts with a granular inspection of HTML headers.
+These can provide clues as to whether a visitor is a human or bot, and malicious or safe.
 Header signatures are compared against a constantly updated database of over 10 million known variants.

 - IP reputation – We collect IP data from all attacks against our clients.
 Visits from IP addresses having a history of being used in assaults are treated with suspicion and are more likely to be scrutinized further.

 - Behavior analysis – Tracking the ways visitors interact with a website can reveal abnormal behavioral patterns, such as a suspiciously aggressive rate of requests and illogical browsing patterns.
 This helps identify bots that pose as human visitors.